kieuphuong232/reproducibility-PADS-2025/README.md

 6. Back to the Terminal, run the script again: `./script.sh`

-Now, the simulation of 10 cars from the data set 7 (`./input/`) is executed.
+Now, the simulation of 10 vehicles from the data set 7 (`./input/`) is executed.

 The results show on Terminal: